codeuino/social-platform-donut-frontend/README.md

 ## What is <strong>Donut</strong>?

 #### Donut is a social platform by Codeuino, built on node.js and utilizing mongoose as database.
-#### A social networking platform provided to bridge gaps between various developers, organisations and open source aspirants to elaborate various things like #projects, #events, #discussion on various researches, #scholarships, #coding release and various other updates
+#### A social networking platform provided to bridge gaps between various developers, organisations and open source aspirants to elaborate various things like #projects, #events, #discussion on various researches, #scholarships, #coding release and various other updates.

 ## Technical Features
 --------------------